Snowmass Village Chimney Services: Pricing, Mountain Home Care, and Straight Answers

 | Aluminum (for gas only) | Gas appliances only | $400-$900 | Moderate | $1,400-$2,600 |

-I installed a stainless steel liner on a Snowmass property last month, which had a 35-foot chimney with two 30-degree bends.
-The job took two full days with two technicians, and we charged $4,600.
-The homeowner was initially shocked by the price.
-Still, when I explained that we were installing premium 316Ti stainless steel (which resists corrosion better than standard 304 at high elevations), ensuring proper insulation around the liner, and guaranteeing it for 25 years, he understood the value.
+I put a stainless liner into a Snowmass property last month with a 35-foot chimney and two 30-degree bends in it.
+That job took two full days and two technicians, and we charged $4,600.
+The homeowner was a little shocked at first.
+Then I walked him through it: we were running premium 316Ti stainless, which holds up against corrosion better than standard 304 at this elevation, insulating properly around the liner, and backing it with a 25-year guarantee.
+Once he understood what went into it, the price made sense.

 Firebox Repair and Reconstruction